flexera-public/terraform-provider-rightscale/website/docs/r/cwf_process.markdown

 Use this resource to create or destroy RightScale [CloudWorkFlow processes](http://docs.rightscale.com/ss/reference/rcl/).

-Creating the CWF process will run it synchronously and return the output values (if any).
+Creating the CWF process runs it synchronously and returns the output values (if any).
+If the CWF process fails, the Terraform script will fail too.

-Destroying a CWF process will remove it from the CWF Console table of executed processes.
-It WON'T undo any action that it could have executed nor would stop any running process.
+Destroying the resource deletes the corresponding CWF process.
+If the process is still running, destroying it will make it end with an error.

 It is NOT possible to update a CWF process.

 ## Example Usage

-This example CWF process will look for all servers whose name starts by "db-slave-" and will execute the specified RightScript on them, returning the number of servers that have been reached.
+This example CWF process looks for all servers whose names start by "db-slave-" and executes the specified RightScript on them, returning the number of servers that have been affected.

 ```hcl
 resource "rightscale_cwf_process" "run_executable_by_prefix" {